gromacs/gromacs/python_packaging/README.md

 On some systems, GROMACS will have been built and installed for a different architecture than the system on which the Python package will be compiled.
 We need to use CMake Tool-chains to support cross-compiling for the target architecture.

-Note: scikit-build can use CMake Toolchains to properly handle `pip` builds.

 ## Offline installation